WebReflection/uhtml/README.md

 ### µhtml vs lighterhtml

-The first thing to keep in mind, is that _lighterhtml_ is at pair with _uhtml_ features, but not vice-versa, meaning if you need anything more, you can always switch to _lighterhtml_ without changing a single line of code.
+The first thing to keep in mind, is that _lighterhtml_ is at pair with _uhtml_ features, but not vice-versa, meaning if you need anything more, you can always switch to _lighterhtml_ later on, and without changing a single line of code.

 Following a list of other points to consider when choosing _µhtml_ instead of _lighterhtml_ (or vice-versa).